 - Predictive accuracy.
 Some transformations of variables can improve the accuracy of prediction (e.g., rather than including a numeric variable as a predictor, instead include both it and a second variable that is its square).

 - Theory.
 For example, economic theory dictates that in many situations the natural logarithm of data representing prices and quantities should be used.

 - Computational error.
 Many algorithms are written in such a way that "large" numbers cause them to give the wrong result, where "large" may not be so large (e.g., more than 10 or less than -10).

-Whereas transformations involve creating a new variable by manipulating one variable in some way, feature extraction involves creating variables by extracting them from some other data.
-This can be achieved by using:
+Transformations involve creating a new variable by manipulating one variable in some way or another.
+Feature extraction involves creating variables by extracting them from some other data.
+For example, using: